 Approval of verification

-A letter confirming the completion of a successful verification programme shall be sent to the contact person of the supplier, with the summary table specified in Annex HAnnex B attached to it.
+A letter confirming the completion of a successful verification programme shall be sent to the contact person of the supplier from the Approval Authority, with the SMT summary table specified in the DRD of Annex H attached to it.

-1 The letter and the summary table provide evidence of the verification approval to a third party.
+1 The letter and the SMT summary table provide evidence of the verification approval to a third party.

 2 The approval of verification applies to all space projects from the date of the approval until withdrawn.